reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Reboot

 ## Optional
+- You can make this module not to change ro.build.product.
+Run at Terminal Emulator:

+  `su`

+  `setprop` `aw.patch` `1`

+   Then reflash the module.
+Not possible to patch ro.product.model because DTS license check.

 ## Troubleshootings
 - If SE policy patch doesn't work for your device, run at Terminal Emulator: